ae-exact/ansible-awx/README.md

 The AWX Project Frequently Asked Questions can be found [here](https://www.ansible.com/awx-project-faq).

+To learn more about using “High Availability” AWX Ansible, view the [Sean Shuping aka /dev/zero](https://devzero.co.za/2019/02/28/high-availability-awx-ansible/).

 ## FAQ

 -What is the difference between command script deployment and image deployment?
 Please refer to [image deployment-vs-script deployment] (https://support.websoft9.com/docs/faq/bz-product.html#image deployment-vs-script deployment)